What is the Purpose of Weather Vanes on Texas and Oklahoma Farms? - Fort Worth - 1

 When you visit farms in Texas and Oklahoma, the weather vanes you often see are not just simple decorations.

-Especially in areas like Texas, where the weather changes frequently and extreme conditions can occur, such as heavy rain or sudden cold within a single day during transitional seasons, the direction of the wind has become an important sensory tool for reading the flow of nature.
+In regions like Texas, where the weather frequently changes and extreme conditions can occur, such as heavy rain or sudden cold spells within a single day, the direction of the wind has become an important sensory tool for reading the natural flow.

-"Oh, the weather vane has been pointing south since this morning?
-It looks like it will rain today, so I need to get the cattle into the barn quickly."
-Such statements do not come out of nowhere.
+"Oh, the weather vane is pointing south this morning?
+It looks like it's going to rain, so we need to get the cattle into the barn quickly," is not just a casual remark.

-The reason farmers in Texas can predict the weather using a weather vane, as in the example above, is that the direction of the wind is a precursor to weather changes.
-Combined with local characteristics and decades of experience, Texas farmers have learned to make judgments like "It will rain" or "A cold wind is coming from the north" just by observing the wind direction.
+The reason farmers in Texas can predict the weather using a weather vane is that the wind direction is a precursor to weather changes.
+Combined with local characteristics and decades of experience, Texas farmers have learned to interpret the wind direction to conclude, "It's going to rain," or "A cold wind is coming from the north."

-In fact, statistically, Texas has distinct wind patterns, allowing for weather predictions based on wind direction.
+Statistically, Texas also has distinct wind patterns, allowing for weather predictions based on wind direction.

 South Wind (from south to north)